According to 42 CFR 483.102(b)(3), an individual has an intellectual disability (previously mental retardation) if he or she has:

 v) Self-direction; or

 vi) Capacity for independent living

-The CFR cited the AAMR's 1983 Manual because it contained it represented the most current understanding of mental retardation at the time the regulations were published, and because the authors of the original PASRR legislation (in the Omnibus Budget Reconciliation Act of 1987) wished to "pick out" a set of people that would not change over time (so that the application of PASRR would itself not change arbitrarily).
+The CFR cited the AAMR's 1983 Manual because it represented the most current understanding of intellectual disability at the time the regulations were published, and because the authors of the original PASRR legislation (in the Omnibus Budget Reconciliation Act of 1987) wished to identify a set of people that would not change over time (so that the application of PASRR would itself not change arbitrarily).
 Nonetheless, it is very much "of its time."